Staying Power

 Written by Queen and David Bowie

-A pointless edit for UK's Greatest Hits II.
-The only difference is the end lyrics "this is our last dance..." is only repeated once, as opposed to the normal two times.
+This minor edit by David Richards was done to reduce run time on the Greatest Hits II CD.
+The only difference is the end lyrics; "this is our last dance..." is only repeated once, as opposed to the normal two times.

 Written by Queen and David Bowie

-Again, almost exactly like the album version.
+This remix is very close to the final album version.
 The bass lines seem to be a bit more prominent in the mix and the overall sound is a little less muddy.
 Freddie singing "that's okay!" has been removed right before Bowie sings, "it's the terror of knowing..."
-A pointless and useless remix.
+It is unknown who did this remix.
+It is rumored that this is actually an old mix from around the Hot Space time period.

 Written by Queen and David Bowie

-A nice instrumental version which shows there's much more to this song than people may think.
-Track ends short of the album version by removing the finger snapping at the end.
-There is no click track to this karaoke version.
+This is a nice instrumental version which shows there's much more to this song than people may think.
+It ends short of the album version, leaving a singular finger snap at the end.
+There is no click track to begin this karaoke version.

 Under Pressure (Rah Mix) 4:08